Subway closing 500 stores in U.S.

 The restaurant's sales dropped 4.4 percent last year due to competition from newer chains and other fast food options.

-It's launching a new loyalty program, remodeling stores to looks sleeker, and adding touch-screen kiosks for ordering.
+It's launching a new loyalty program, remodeling stores to look sleeker, and adding touch-screen kiosks for ordering.

 Meanwhile, the chain plans to add more than 1,000 stores outside North America, focusing on locations in Britain, Germany, and Asia.